i2a2/offline-to-online-template/README.md

 > **Institution:** UPM / I2A2
 > **Year:** 2026

+## Integration Document

+`docs/integration_document.md` provides a template instantiation of the integration document defined in the methodology.
+It is structured around the ten workflow steps, and covers for each step the required inputs, controlled outputs, and acceptance gate.
+It is intended to be versioned alongside the implementation artifacts and updated progressively as the migration proceeds.

 ## Preprocess tools

-This directory contains preprocessing utilities used to generate HLS-friendly headers (e.g., LUTs and constants) from configurable inputs.
+`tools/preprocess` contains preprocessing utilities used to generate HLS-friendly headers (e.g., LUTs and constants) from configurable inputs.

 Two equivalent implementations are provided: